-Your veterinarian will spend time checking for early symptoms of illness, damage to internal illness and other serious conditions during routine exams.
+Your veterinarian will spend time checking for early symptoms of illness, damage to internal illness, and other serious conditions during routine exams.
 Our vets in San Jose explain why regular veterinary checkups are critical.

-This also gives us the chance to check your pet's general health, and test for illnesses, conditions and diseases that may be challenging to identify in their earlier stages (including parasites and cancers).
+This also gives us the chance to check your pet's general health, and test for illnesses, conditions, and diseases that may be challenging to identify in their earlier stages (including parasites and cancers).

 Your pet's health can benefit from early treatment of these conditions.
-Your vet has two goals during the checkup: to prevent health conditions from developing when possible and to detect early symptoms of disease so that they can be treated before they become more serious issues.
+Your vet has two goals during the checkup: to prevent health conditions from developing when possible and to detect early symptoms of the disease so that they can be treated before they become more serious issues.

 How often we should see your pet for a checkup will be determined by their age and medical history.